dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 }
 ```

-Since the `queryUserTweetCounts` query has a `@withSubscription` directive, it will be added to the type's subscription,
+Since the `queryUserTweetCounts` query has a `@withSubscription` directive, it will be added to the `subscription` type,
 allowing users to subscribe to this query.

 ## Authorization with Subscriptions